OphelieJfy/Jedha_certification/Block_6/Project_Fullstack/README.md

 ## Usage

+The source code is written in Python 3.
+To locally run the app and API, you need Docker and Heroku to be installed.

+Data were stored in a 'data' folder.
 Model's training was performed on Google Collab (GPU usage).
-Data were stored in a 'data' folder.

 The MLFlow server was deployed online through the use of Heroku services.